aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/role-configuration.md

 ### Generate default config

-The `generate_default_config` knob allows to omit default EOS configuration.
+The `generate_default_config` setting controls generation of some default EOS configuration.

-This can be useful when leveraging `eos_cli_config_gen` to generate configlets with CloudVision.
+This is historic behavior which will be removed in AVD 6.0.0.
+Instead it is recommended to build structured config according to the intended output configurations.

-The following commands will be omitted when `generate_default_config` is set to `false`:
+The following commands will be generated when `generate_default_config` is set to `true`:

 - RANCID Content Type
 - Hostname
-- Default configuration for `aaa`
+- Default configuration `no aaa root`
-- Default configuration for `enable password`
+- Default configuration `no enable password`
 - Transceiver qsfp default mode
 - End of configuration delimiter